wilmTap/analytics-udd/udd/student.md

 Int

 ###Notes
-If disability is unknown, code '0' or '99' should be provided Omitting this property may hinder the development or use of an effective analytics model.
+If disability is unknown, code '0' or '99' should be provided.
+Omitting this property may hinder the development or use of an effective analytics model.

 ##DISABILITY2